-Since recently recovering from cancer treatment, I am taking this blog in a new direction.
-All of my endeavors are fundamentally focused on the ultimate goal of preserving and promoting the meaning of the sheep/shepherd analogies in the Bible so often used to communicate life-changing information about God’s love for us, and our relationship to Him.
+The endeavors of A Sheep-Like Faith, (LLC pending) are fundamentally focused on producing products and materials meant to preserve and promote the meaning of the sheep/shepherd analogies in the Bible so often used to communicate life-changing information about God’s love for us, and our relationship to Him.
 If people can become more familiar with sheep again in our 21st century world, the significance of those ideas that communicate so much will not be lost.
 If people have a use for sheep products again, like wool, there will be more reason for shepherds to raise them and the sheep population that has dropped by 90% in the US in my lifetime may stabilize.

 To that end, I am focusing my work on 5 key areas:

 - Writing.
 I am currently working on a manuscript I hope to have published with Xulon press within the year.
 I is the first of several I will use as a method of explain the sheep/shepherd analogy.
 Children’s books will follow, and I am currently working with illustrator Linda Boswell on illustration for both the adult and children’s books.